 Call for A Phase-Out of Gasoline-Powered Vehicles

-To prevent climate catastrophe, we must shift quickly away from gasoline-powered vehicles to clean alternatives.
+To prevent the worst impacts of the climate crisis, we must move quickly beyond gasoline to clean alternatives.
 We can’t afford to wait.

 Transportation powered by gasoline and diesel fuel is America’s single biggest source of carbon emissions, contributing to warming temperatures on land and in the oceans, resulting in unprecedented natural disasters.